6.2 Basic Ethical Concepts

 Other Ethical Principles

-Additional ethical principles commonly applied to health care include fidelity (keeping promises) and veracity (telling the truth). .
+Additional ethical principles commonly applied to health care include fidelity (keeping promises) and veracity (telling the truth).
 An example of fidelity in daily nursing practice is when a nurse tells a client, “I will be back in an hour to check on your pain level.”
 This promise is kept.
 An example of veracity in nursing practice is when a nurse honestly explains potentially uncomfortable side effects of prescribed medications.
-Determining how truthfulness will benefit the client and support their autonomy is dependent on a nurse’s clinical judgment, self-reflection, knowledge of the patient and their cultural beliefs, and other factors.[40]
+Determining how truthfulness will benefit the client and support their autonomy is dependent on a nurse’s clinical judgment, self-reflection, knowledge of the client and their cultural beliefs, and other factors.[40]

 A principle historically associated with health care is paternalism.
 Paternalism is defined as the interference by the state or an individual with another person, defended by the claim that the person interfered with will be better off or protected from harm.[41]
 Paternalism is the basis for legislation related to drug enforcement and compulsory wearing of seatbelts.